-In CG-FPT, the proportion of decisions that were rational, i.e., consistent with the theory, was 65%.
+In CG-FPT, the proportion of decisions that were rational (i.e., consistent with the theory) was 65%.
 This is the same percentage that we obtain in our study.
-The average proportion of no trades was 22% in CG-FPT and 24% in ours.
-Cipriani and Guarino (2005) studied herd behavior by analyzing the subjects' decisions when they faced a trade imbalance of at least two (in absolute value) and received a signal against the imbalance.
+The average proportion of no trades was 22% in CG-FPT and is 24% in our experiment.
+Cipriani and Guarino (2005a) studied herd behavior by analyzing the subjects' decisions when they faced a trade imbalance of at least two (in absolute value) and received a signal against the imbalance.
 In CG-FPT subjects decided to neglect their private information and engage in herd behavior in 12% of the cases; in 42% of the cases they decided not to trade and in 46% they followed their signal.
-The corresponding numbers in our study are 5% for herding, 32% for no trade and 63% for following the signal.
-Finally, contrarianism was studied in Cipriani and Guarino (2005) by analyzing the case in which a subject observed a bad signal and a trade imbalance lower than or equal to -2 or a good signal and a trade imbalance greater than or equal to 2.
+The corresponding numbers in our study are 5% for herding, 32% for no trade, and 63% for following the signal.
+Finally, contrarianism was studied in Cipriani and Guarino (2005a) by analyzing the case in which a subject observed a bad signal and a trade imbalance lower than or equal to -2 or a good signal and a trade imbalance greater than or equal to 2.
 Using this criterion, we observed 28% of contrarianism versus 19% in CG-FPT.

-It is clear from these numbers that the behavior of financial market professionals is not very dissimilar from that of the undergraduate students used in Cipriani and Guarino (2005).
+It is clear from these numbers that the behavior of financial market professionals is not very dissimilar from that of the undergraduate students used in Cipriani and Guarino (2005a).
 The similarity of results is reassuring for previous experimental findings.
 Our study confirms the low propensity to herd, and it shows an even more pronounced propensity to go against the market by financial professionals.
-Interestingly, it also shows that abstention from trading remains an important deviation from the theoretical predictions, even for financial professionals.
+Interestingly, it also shows that abstention from trading